 Jose Mourinho has turned down the opportunity to take over at Everton and will remain at Roma as the search for a replacement for Rafael Benitez continues.

+Jose Mourinho’rejects the chance to become Everton manager and will remain at Roma as the search for a replacement for Rafael Benitez continues.’

-JOSE MOURINHO is said to have turned down the opportunity to manage Everton in order to stay at Roma.
+JOSE MOURINHO is said to have turned down the chance to manage Everton in order to stay at Roma.

 Following the disastrous 2-1 loss at Norwich City on Saturday night, the Toffees’ board called an emergency meeting.